amaitou/Inception/README.md

             - wordpress:/var/www/html/wordpress
 ```

-in this example we have three four services:
+in this example, we have four services:

-- mariadb, which is the database
+- MariaDB, which is the database
-- nginx, which is the proxy and web server
+- Nginx, which is the proxy and web server
-- adminer, which visualizes out mariadb database
+- Admirer, which visualizes our MariaDB database
-- wordpress, which is our official website
+- WordPress, which is our official website

-each service contains a several keys, let's dive and explain each one of them:
+each service contains several keys, let's dive into and explain each one of them:

-> container_name -> this is the name that you wanna name your container
+> container_name -> This is the name that you wanna name your container

 ---

-> image -> this is the base that you wanna create (it might be a pulled image from docker hub)
+> image -> This is the base that you wanna create (it might be a pulled image from the docker hub)

 ---